Updated: 31st January 2021

 Without a healthy cash flow, it’s always going to be difficult to balance all the needs of the business.
 One planned outcome has to make way for another, and the company’s entire strategy can be compromised.

 Borrowing money simply to pay the bills each month is a desperate situation for any business, and one that isn’t sustainable.
-At some point the banks will ask for a personal guarantee from one of the directors to mitigate their risk if you ask for further borrowing.
+Banks may begin to ask for a personal guarantee from one of the directors to mitigate their risk if you ask for further borrowing.

 The company may decide to cut prices, and consequently profit margins, to encourage sales and improve turnover.
 This makes it ever more difficult to operate a sustainable business, particularly if the market is very competitive.

 Suppliers may be happy to provide the extra resources needed by the business, but will be reticent to offer credit for increasing levels of supplies if they start to fall behind with payments.
 It’s likely the supplier will restrict orders until their debt has been paid, further complicating the company’s position if there are no viable alternative suppliers.
 Effectively, the company is now unable to fulfil the contract for two reasons – little working capital and lack of supplies.